The Money Transmitter License in the United States: Regulatory Overview

 Activities Covered by MTL

-With an MTL and MSB registration, your business may legally:
+With a Money Transmitter and Money Services Business license or registration, your business may legally:

 • Transmit fiat or digital currency for clients